jeremy191/clustering-based-anomaly-detection/README.md

 # Clustering Based Anomaly Detection

 # Description
-For this clustering based anomaly detection project, we use NSL-KDD and IDS 2017 dataset to implement clustering algorithms in them, mainly we use K-means and DBSCAN algorithms, then we evaluate those results using evaluation metrics and obtain results.
+For this clustering based anomaly detection project, we used the NSL-KDD and IDS 2017 datasets to implement clustering algorithms in them, mainly we use K-means and DBSCAN algorithms, then we evaluate those results using evaluation metrics and obtain results.

 # Prerequisites